 - Reviewers often examine the budget in the context of the program narrative, evaluate whether sufficient and appropriate personnel to perform the work have been included, and match the overall budget to the work proposed.

-Please note that investigators must obtain approval from their department and college before committing the university to any cost sharing.
+Please note that investigators must obtain approval from their department and college before committing the university to any cost sharing prior to submitting the proposal.

 Research expenses can be divided into two areas: